MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 If you don’t want certain Office apps to be installed, such as Publisher, you can use the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

-### Install by using Configuration Manager

-If you’re using Configuration Manager (current branch) in your organization, you can use the Office 365 Client Installation wizard to deploy the preview products.

-To use the wizard, perform the following steps:

-1. In the Configuration Manager console, navigate to **Software Library** > **Overview** > **Office 365 Client Management**.
-2. Select **Office 365 Installer** in the upper-right pane.
-The installation wizard opens.
-3. On the **Application Settings** page, provide a name and description for the app, enter the download location for the files, and then choose **Next**.
-The location must be specified as *\\\server\share*.
-4. On the **Office Settings** page, select **Go to the Office Customization Tool**.
-This will open the Office Customization Tool.
-5. Configure the desired settings for the installation of the preview products.
-Then select **Submit** in the upper right of the page when you complete the configuration.
-6. Finish the rest of the steps in the wizard.

 ## Activate Office LTSC Preview

 There are special product keys to activate the preview versions of Office LTSC, Project 2021, and Visio 2021.
 You can use either Key Management Service (KMS) or Multiple Activation Key (MAK) to activate the preview products.

 > [!IMPORTANT]
 > - The special product keys for the preview products expire on January 17, 2022.